 Perhaps the most famous Celtic fortification technique is the Murus Gallicus, described in detail by Caesar in Book VII of the Commentarii de Bello Gallico.
 This was a composite wall that combined the weight of stone with the tensile strength of timber.
 Construction involved building a stone facing on the front and back of the wall and filling the interior with rubble and earth.
 The key innovation was a framework of heavy oak beams laid crosswise at regular intervals (every two feet).
 These beams were fastened together with long iron nails, sometimes up to a foot or more in length.

-The iron nails were the critical component.
+The iron nails were the **essential** component.
 They tied the entire timber lattice into a single, cohesive unit, preventing the wall from being torn apart by battering rams.
-The wood provided flexibility, while the stone core provided sheer mass to resist assault.
+The wood provided flexibility, absorbing the shock of impacts, while the stone core provided sheer mass to resist assault.
 This made the Murus Gallicus incredibly resistant to siege warfare.
-At the siege of Avaricum (Bourges), Caesar's legions were forced to build massive earthwork ramps against the walls, only to find the Murus Gallicus refused to crumble.
+At the siege of Avaricum (Bourges), Caesar's legions were forced to build massive earthwork ramps against the walls, only to find the Murus Gallicus refused to crumble or burn.
+The stone facing protected the timber from fire, while the nails held the structure together even when struck by heavy projectiles.

 The Pfostenschlitzmauer (Post-Slot Wall)

 This created a structure that was very resistant to being pushed over or having its face "peeled" off by attackers.
-The Pfostenschlitzmauer could be built to immense heights and thickness.
-The Hunnenring at Otzenhausen in Germany is a spectacular example, with its stone walls still standing several meters high in places, showcasing the incredible durability of this construction method.
+The Pfostenschlitzmauer could be built to immense heights and thickness, often exceeding 10 to 15 meters in width at the base.
+The Hunnenring at Otzenhausen in Germany is a spectacular example, with its dry-stone walls still standing several meters high in places, showcasing the incredible durability of this construction method over two millennia.

 Not all defenses required complex timber framing.
 Many Celtic camps, particularly in Britain and Ireland, relied on massive earthworks.
 Multivallate defenses, consisting of multiple concentric ditches and ramparts, were common.
-These created a "defense in depth," forcing attackers to cross multiple killing grounds.
+These created a staggered killing field, forcing attackers to cross multiple lines of fire and scale several steep slopes.
+The ditches themselves were often dug with a steep, V-shaped profile to maximize the difficulty of crossing.
+The upcast soil was piled onto the rampart, sometimes capped with a stone wall or timber palisade.

 Regardless of the wall type, the gate was always the most vulnerable point.
 The Celtic solution was the Zangentor, or pincer gate.
 This design saw the ramparts curve inward to form a long, narrow, funneled corridor leading to the actual gate entrance.
 Attackers were forced into this funnel, exposing their unshielded right side to the missiles of defenders stacked on the ramparts above.
 It was a highly effective way to neutralize an enemy's numerical advantage.
-Some cities, like Závist in the Czech Republic, featured multiple staggered pincer gates.
+Some cities, like Závist in the Czech Republic, featured multiple staggered pincer gates, creating a labyrinthine approach that made coordinated assaults nearly impossible.

 The Chevaux-de-Frise

-A unique Celtic defensive obstacle was the chevaux-de-frise.
-This consisted of sharpened stones (or iron-tipped stakes) set upright into the ground in dense, irregular patterns at the base of the ramparts.
-Their purpose was to break up infantry charges and impale cavalry.
-They acted as a permanent, immovable barrier that made any direct assault on the wall incredibly dangerous.
+A unique and brutal Celtic defensive obstacle was the chevaux-de-frise.
+This consisted of sharpened stones—or iron-tipped stakes in wealthier settlements—set upright into the ground in dense, irregular patterns at the base of the ramparts.
+Their purpose was to break up infantry charges and impale cavalry horses.
+They acted as a permanent, immovable barrier that made any direct assault on the wall incredibly dangerous, forcing attackers to stumble and reform under a hail of missiles.
+These obstacles are found at sites from Spain to Scotland, demonstrating a common military doctrine across the Celtic world.

 Life and Logistics Inside a Celtic Camp

-The ability to stockpile food determined how long a camp could resist.
-The Celts used two primary methods.
+The ability to stockpile food determined how long a camp could resist a siege.
+The Celts used two primary methods for grain storage.
 The first was the silo, a deep, bell-shaped pit dug into the ground, lined with clay and wicker, and sealed with clay.
 These pits kept grain cool, dry, and safe from rodents.
-The second was the four-post granary ( Horreum ), a raised wooden structure that allowed air to circulate underneath the stored grain.
+The second was the four-post granary (horreum), a raised wooden structure that allowed air to circulate underneath the stored grain, preventing rot.
 Excavations at oppida like Manching have revealed thousands of such storage pits, indicating extensive planning for siege conditions.
+Large herds of cattle and sheep were also kept within the ramparts, providing a mobile food source.

 Tactical Evolution: The Celtic Camp vs. Rome